-Court of Justice of the European Communities The Court of Justice ensures compliance with the law in the interpretation and application of the founding Treaties.
+Court of Justice of the European Union The Court of Justice ensures compliance with the law in the interpretation and application of the founding Treaties.
 It is composed of the same number of judges as there are Member States (Article 221) and therefore at present has 27 judges.
 Partial replacement takes place every three years.
 The judges select one of their number as President of the Court, for a renewable three-year term.
 The judges are assisted by eight advocates-general who are appointed for six years by agreement among the Member States.
 The Court may sit in chambers (3-5 judges), as a Grand Chamber (13 judges) or as a Full Court.
-From http://europa.eu/scadplus/glossary/eu\court\justice\en.htm Court of Justice of the European Communities (ECJ) Established under the Treaty of Rome to ensure that in the interpretation and the application of the EC Treaty the law is observed. ...
+From http://europa.eu/scadplus/glossary/eu_court_justice_en.htm Court of Justice of the European Communities (ECJ) Established under the Treaty of Rome to ensure that in the interpretation and the application of the EC Treaty the law is observed. ...
 The ECJ has jurisdiction, inter alia, to give preliminary rulings on the interpretation of the Treaties and the validity and interpretation of the acts of the institutions (primarily Regulations, Directives and Decisions) (Article 234 EC).
 Osborn's Concise Law Dictionary, 10th ed.
-Examples in context: In proceedings before the European Court of Justice in Luxembourg any one of the official languages of the Member States may be designated as the 'language of the case', depending on the parties to the action.
+Examples in context:

+In proceedings before the European Court of Justice in Luxembourg any one of the official languages of the Member States may be designated as the 'language of the case', depending on the parties to the action.
 The case is conducted in this language with simultaneous interpretation of oral proceedings into other languages as required.
 Judgments of the Court are issued in all official EU languages . . .
-Note: Under Article 2(2) of the Treaty of Lisbon, the Court will be renamed the 'Court of Justice of the European Union'.
-From Legal English and the Common Law, chapter 3.2.3 The European Union and multilingualism From the Treaty establishing the European Community :

-Article 220 EC (ex Article 164) "The Court of Justice shall ensure that in the interpretation and application of this Treaty the law is observed" From EU Law Text, cases and materials by Paul Craig & Grainne de Burca (2nd ed., pp.78-79) "The many different issues on which the Court may be called to adjudicate include matters of constitutional significance such as the proper division of powers between the States and the STUDENT FOLDER LINGUA INGLESE GIURIDICA Community, and widely varying matters of substantive law from competition policy to social policy , to agriculture or to transport."
+Note: Under Article 2(2) of the Treaty of Lisbon, the Court has been renamed the 'Court of Justice of the European Union'.
+From Legal English and the Common Law, chapter 3.2.3 The European Union and multilingualism From EU Law Text, cases and materials by Paul Craig & Grainne de Burca (2nd ed., pp.78-79) "The many different issues on which the Court may be called to adjudicate include matters of constitutional significance such as the proper division of powers between the States and the Community, and widely varying matters of substantive law from competition policy to social policy , to agriculture or to transport."
 "The Court decides cases between Community institutions and Member States, between individuals and their employers, and on a wide range of legal issues between parties which have been referred from a national court."
-Related words: also known as the European Court of Justice / the Court of Justice Collocations: case law of the Court of Justice of the European Communities Abbreviations: ECJ and CJEC Translation: Corte di Giustizia / Corte di Giustizia delle Comunità Europee Personal terminology project: example 3 TERM TO BIND (vb.) (irregular: bind - bound - bound) Definitions To place a person or persons under legal obligation; to place a court under legal obligation to act in accordance with a previous judicial decision.
+Related words: also known as the European Court of Justice / the Court of Justice Collocations: case law of the Court of Justice of the European Union Abbreviations: ECJ and CJEU Translation: Corte di Giustizia / Corte di Giustizia dell'Unione Europea Personal terminology project: example 3 TERM TO BIND (vb.) (irregular: bind - bound - bound) Definitions To place a person or persons under legal obligation; to place a court under legal obligation to act in accordance with a previous judicial decision.
 English for Law (glossary) impose a legal or contractual obligation on Concise Oxford Dictionary Bind.
 To obligate.
 To bring or place under definite duties or legal obligation ...
 A man is bound by his contract or promise, by a judgment or decree against him ...
 Black's Law Dictionary, 5th ed.